nemisis84/ToolSentinel/README.md

 ## Acknowledgments

-For the facial recgnition we used this open source github repository with some own implementation changes:
+For the facial recognition we used this open source github repository with some own implementation changes:

 https://github.com/carolinedunn/facial_recognition